-

 - Smooth, soft, enveloping taste without harsh bitterness.

-- Deep, often earthy, woody, nutty or sweet aroma.
+- A deep, often earthy, woody, nutty or sweet aroma.

 Longzhu format (龙珠, Lóngzhū ) – “Dragon Pearl” 5 grams each

-The distinctive feature of this product is the form of pressing – Longzhu (龙珠, Lóngzhū), or "Dragon Pearl".
-Tea leaves are carefully twisted by hand or by machine into small, dense balls.
-In this case, each ball weighs 5 grams, which is an ideal portion for one brew.
+A distinctive feature of this product is its pressing method – Longzhu (龙珠, Lóngzhū), or "Dragon Pearl."
+The tea leaves are carefully rolled by hand or machine into small, dense balls.
+Each ball weighs 5 grams, making it the perfect size for a single brew.
 This format is extremely convenient:

 - Does not require a special knife or awl for puer.